phronmophobic/blog/markdown/quineize.md

 You may be wondering why `self-insert` takes two arguments instead of one.
 This will be left as an exercise for the reader.
 You can either try to reason it out or clone [quineize](https://github.com/phronmophobic/quineize) and play with `self-insert` yourself.

-## Bonus: Deriving the Y-combinator
+## Bonus: Deriving the Y Combinator

 This idea of passing a copy of a program to itself is a powerful one.
 To better understand the idea, we'll implement another curiosity from computer science, the y combinator.
 The y combinator can be used to implement recursion without explicit recursive calls.
 To illustrate, let's see an example using the well known recursive function, `factorial`.